lemonskyjwt/plpstgrssearch/README.md

-Adding Polish language to PostgreSQL's Search
+Adding a language to PostgreSQL's FTS with Hunspell
 =============================================

 Obtaining dictionary files
 --------------------------

-To add Polish language to your PostgreSQL's instance, you'll need three dictionary files:
+To add a language to your PostgreSQL's instance, you'll need three dictionary files:

-* polish.dict
+* .dict
-* polish.affix
+* .affix
-* polish.stop
+* .stop

-The last one (``polish.stop`` containing stopwords) is already supplied, but the other two need to be generated.

-To get them you'll need to run the ``getdicts`` utility script writen in sh.
-This will either
+For polish, the last one (`polish.stop` containing stopwords) is already supplied, but the other two need to be generated.
+To get them you'll need to run the `getdicts` shell script.
+This will obtain the appropriate files as produced by [LibreOffice Dictionaries](https://github.com/LibreOffice/dictionaries)

-* On Debian or Ubuntu use apt to install the files, and source them from the system, or
+* On Debian or Ubuntu the script will use `apt` to install the files, or `dpkg` if they're already installed.
-* Download the files from the LibreOffice source repo.
+* Or, if you're not on Debian or Ubuntu, it will source them from the LibreOffice source repo.

 Once this is done, those files should be installed into the ``tsearch_data`` dir belonging to your PostgreSQL's installation.
 You can find the location of that directory with ``pg_config --sharedir``.
 If you're on Debian or Ubuntu, you'll be prompted to do this automatially.
 If you wish to install for other version of PostgreSQL, you'll have to copy the above listed files to the appropriate ``tsearch_data`` location.